Debt Management

 With the rising cost of living, many of us use credit cards for basic needs like gas and groceries.
 The catch is that the average APR for these cards is a whopping 24.59%.
 Those high interest rates can quickly become a burden if you're not paying off your credit card each month.
 Most experts advise tackling credit card debt as a top priority.
 Start small by focusing on a single credit card and aim to pay off $1,000 next month.
 While it might not be a game-changer, chipping away at that debt can kickstart your journey to financial stability.

-• Another major cause of debt is student loan debt.
+Another major cause of debt is student loan debt.
 As mentioned in this previous post, the break from student loan payments and interest is over.
 If you're dealing with student loan debt, it's time to hop on StudentAid.gov and check your status.
-Taking a look at your repayment plans now might save you some cash, especially since income-driven repayment plans are now available.
+Looking at your repayment plans now might save you some cash, especially since income-driven repayment plans are now available.
 Here's the deal: you don't have to rush into paying off those student loans.
 Everyone's situation is different; maybe you've got a sweet, fixed interest rate, or you could qualify for loan forgiveness plans or even forbearance, which gives you a breather in repaying your loans but doesn’t make them disappear.
 If you are having financial difficulties, saddled with medical expenses, or have a change in employment, forbearance may make a lot of sense.
 While interest does accrue during this period, student loan interest rates are typically incredibly low – lower than most other financial products you’ll have unless you have stellar income and credit.
 If you have multiple loans at varying rates, you should consider consolidation for the best rate and one easy payment.
 Plus, remember the potential tax deductions on student loan interest.

 Repayment Plans